Office of the Independent Adjudicator

 The Office of the Independent Adjudicator for Higher Education (OIA) is a company limited by guarantee and a registered charity which has been designated under the Higher Education Act 2004 to run the higher education student complaints scheme within England and Wales.
 The OIA's rules outline the complaints that it can and cannot review, these contain new rules from the Consumer Rights Act 2015.
 The OIA has no regulatory powers over higher education providers, such as universities or colleges, and is unable to punish or fine them.
+The OIA is routinely subject to criticism by student complainants in online reviews - with many stating that their experiences navigating the ADR has been "frustrating" and "traumatising" and caused them to experience "suicidal ideation".
 The OIA is a recognised ADR.

 History

 As a result of recommendations from the Dearing Report, consultations began about an independent body to which students could make complaints.
 A white paper in 2003 set out the government goal of establishing the body via legislation.
 The OIA was established in 2003 and began running a voluntary scheme in 2004 with it becoming the designated operator of the student complaints scheme in 2005.
 The OIA has effectively replaced the role of the visitor, as student complaints were specifically excluded from the remit of the visitor in the Higher Education Act 2004.
 By law, all higher education bodies are required to abide by the rules of the OIA's complaints scheme.
 The OIA is not a "public authority" and therefore not covered by the Freedom of Information Act 2000 or required to answer requests for information. but is covered by a subject access request.